 The 'NPL special projects' fund comprises the funds received from extra drawings of the Dutch Postcode Lottery that have not yet been spent.
-The funds at the start of 2013 were for the 'Bomen keren het tij' project, a mangrove restoration project run by partner organisation Metta in Myanmar and the Internet Now! project.
+The funds at the start of 2013 were for the 'Bomen keren het tij' project, a mangrove restoration project run by partner organization Metta in Myanmar and the Internet Now! project.
 For more information refer to section 8.7.3 'revenue from third party campaigns'.

-Personalised Fund
+Personalized Fund

-The 'Personalised Fund' consists of the assets of individual personalised funds managed separately within Oxfam Novib.
-The income generated by these assets is recognised on a cash basis as 'income from direct fundraising' and is available for spending or is added back to the fund.
+The 'Personalized Fund' consists of the assets of individual Personalized funds managed separately within Oxfam Novib.
+The income generated by these assets is recognized on a cash basis as 'income from direct fundraising' and is available for spending or is added back to the fund.
 In 2013/2014 the income from the assets and other income related to the fund amounted to 49,407 euros.
-At year end 2013/2014 the Personalised Fund's assets, which are managed by Oxfam Novib, consisted of:
+At year end 2013/2014 the Personalized Fund's assets, which are managed by Oxfam Novib, consisted of:

-1. Hans Geveling Derde Wereld Fonds 1.029.414
+Hans Geveling Derde Wereld Fonds 1.029.414

-2. Herman Schuurman Fonds 120.000
+Herman Schuurman Fonds 120.000

-3. Douma-Hamers Onderwijs Fonds 55.000
+Douma-Hamers Onderwijs Fonds 55.000

-4. Verboom Pieterse Fonds 51.335
+Verboom Pieterse Fonds 51.335

-5. Hogerop Fonds 41.311
+Hogerop Fonds 41.311

-6. Voorhoeve Fonds 29.344
+Voorhoeve Fonds 29.344

-7. Fair Keys First Fund 60.090
+Fair Keys First Fund 60.090

-8. Hilda Buma Fonds 40.816
+Hilda Buma Fonds 40.816

-9. Schroders Charity Fund 51.526
+Schroders Charity Fund 51.526

-10. Kihle Fonds 31.594
+Kihle Fonds 31.594

-11. Martin Vliegenthart Fonds 1.511.761
+Martin Vliegenthart Fonds 1.511.761

+Herman Schuurman Fonds Douma-Hamers Onderwijs Fonds Verboom Pieterse Fonds Hogerop Fonds Voorhoeve Fonds Fair Keys First Fund Hilda Buma Fonds Schroders Charity Fund Kihle Fonds